Dog Park Etiquette – [7 Important Dog Park Rules]

-Make sure your dog is ready
+- Make sure your dog is ready

 Before you attempt to take your dog to the dog park, you have to make sure they are ready.
 If they’re not, it could be a traumatic, unsafe experience.

-Go to the appropriate area
+3. Go to the appropriate area

 Many dog parks today have separate areas for different dog sizes.
 When you get to the park, evaluate the different sections and see what types of dogs are in each area.
 For little dogs, it’s better to start in the small dog areas before moving up.
 And for the love of Labradors, do not ever take large dogs to the small dog section!

-Keep at eye on other dogs
+7. Keep an eye on other dogs

 Likewise, you should also observe the other dogs at the park and how they’re behaving.
 You don’t want your dog to learn bad manners from the other dogs, or even worse, be bullied by another pup.

-If your dog is part of a pack of dogs that is playing more roughly than you’d like, remove them, either for the rest of your time at the park or until the behavior mellows out.
+Dogs can tend to play a little rough, but if your dog is part of a pack of dogs that is playing more roughly than you’d like, remove them, either for the rest of your time at the park or until the behavior mellows out.
 Don’t let them “work it out.”
 Step in and correct the behavior.

 And if you see a dog that’s continually having issues with other dogs, stay far, far away.

 Dog parks aren’t for everyone, but for many owners and dogs alike, the park is a great place for socialization, exercise and training.
-By following these recommended etiquette tips, your experience will be positive and safe!
+By following these recommended dog park etiquette tips, your experience will be positive and safe!